A lithium in geothermal waters project

 The proposed plans will involve three initial phases to develop the project into a pre-production site for lithium, with a by-product heat evaluation plant.
 A range of surveys, including ecology, noise, heritage and land assessments are being undertaken by local experts and will help to guide the design of the project.

 The project will require planning approval from the Mineral Planning Authority at Cornwall Council, along with relevant consent from the Environment Agency and other regulated bodies.
+The application and supporting documents are available for viewing on the Cornwall Council online planning register using the planning reference PA25/07197.

 Frequently asked questions